Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 * Thanksgiving Day
 * New Years Day

-Floating days are often used for Christmas but may be used for other personal holidays or for New Years Eve, etc.
+Floating days are often used for Christmas but may be used for other personal/religious holidays or for New Years Eve, etc.

 ## Termination Payout